flipcoder/textbeat/README.md

 1maj'
 ```

-There are lots of chords and voicings (check config/def.yaml) and I'll be adding a lot more.
+There are lots of chords and voicings (check def/ files) and I'll be adding a lot more.
 All scales and modes are usable as chords, so arpeggiation and strumming is usable with those as well.

+Remember: The note goes *before* the chord, so 7maj is a maj chord on note 7 (i.e. Bmaj), NOT a maj7.

-# Arpeggios and Strumming
+## Arpeggios and Strumming

 Chords can be walked if they are suffixed by '&'
 Be sure to rest in your song long enough to hear it cycle.